|||

 POP!
 POP!
 POP!

-She wasn't so deaf that she didn't catch the "stupid bitch" trailing off at the end or the fact that he'd said "me" and not "us", which meant he was alone.
+She wasn't so deaf that she didn't catch the "stupid bitch" remark trailing off at the end or the fact that he'd said "me" and not "us", which meant he was alone.

 She blamed television, of course, where everyone died with a witty remark ringing in their ears.